 As you know, life after divorce can bring about significant changes in everybody’s lives.
 It is not uncommon for divorced spouses and their children to find themselves facing different circumstances than they were at the time the divorce was first finalized.
 Fortunately, Texas courts can account for these situations, as long as it can be proven that there was a significant and lasting change in circumstances.
 In this case, a judge can change the nature of your initial divorce agreement to better reflect your current situation in life.
 This is known as a post-judgment modification.
-Please continue reading and reach out to our experienced Montgomery County family law attorney to learn more about post-judgment modifications and how our firm can help you receive one.
+Please continue reading and reach out to our experienced The Woodlands family law attorney to learn more about post-judgment modifications and how our firm can help you receive one.

 Common Types of Post-Judgment Modifications